bhaskarblur/ArCore-Navigation-With-Lat-Long/README.md

 ## Convert the Latitude & Longitude in Local Coordinates
 This code will help you to convert your desired LatLng into local coordinates to place model on it.
-It uses CoordinatesHelper class to do conversion.
+It uses CoordinatesHelper class to do conversion. **Make sure you call this code inside OnTapPlane Listener.**

 ```
      // instantiating our cordinates helper class with our current coordinate